“Hi, my name’s Tom and I’m an Amazon Affiliate.”

-That’s exactly how it feels to be a US-based niche site owner in 2020 (post April-rate-slashing).
+That’s exactly how it feels to be a US-based niche site owner in 2022 (post 2020’s rate-slashing).
 We’re frantically looking for Amazon affiliate alternatives and trying to make up the lost revenue any way we can.

 That’s where Geniuslink comes in.

 In this post, I’m going to show you how to use Geniuslink to achieve 2 much-needed tasks to help increase affiliate revenue on your niche website: